 About Lawrence Education Center

 Since 1977 Lawrence Education Center has been providing education and training to Springfield and the surrounding communities.
-Programs include: a comprehensive high school credit recovery and diploma program, adult basic education, adult secondary education, GED preparation, and English as a Second Language (ESL) all with support from volunteer tutors from the VIA/Literacy Office.
-The Lawrence School of Business (a vocational post-secondary program) offers clerical and business courses which include the following: data entry, record keeping, business English, business math, basic office skills and software applications.
-Students who attend the School of Business are given the opportunity to receive instruction in word processing, spreadsheets, presentation software, desktop publishing, e-mail, and job searches and applications via the Internet.
-Eligible students may be co-enrolled in GED or ESL classes along with the School of Business.
+Programs include: a comprehensive high school credit recovery and diploma program, adult basic education, adult secondary education, GED preparation, and English as a Second Language (ESL) all with support from volunteer tutors from the Fishes and Loaves-Springfield Literacy Project Office.

 Lawrence Education Center (LEC) provides job preparation skills for those who need more in-depth instruction on interview techniques and resume writing.
 Internships are provided for students who have reached the level of job-readiness.
 These internships are held at sites of business, social service organizations, and governmental agencies that partner with LEC.
 These partners contact LEC with job vacancies, participate as presenters at workshops, and provide job shadowing experiences.

-LEC programs serve students who are 16 years of age and older, who are high school dropouts, who return to school to complete high school or the equivalent, who want to receive training in clerical office skills, improve literacy and numeracy skills, and/or to learn English as a Second Language.
+LEC programs serve students who are 16 years of age and older, who are high school dropouts, who return to school to complete high school or the equivalent, improve literacy and numeracy skills, and/or to learn English as a Second Language.
 Students between the ages of 16-18 may also enroll in the Capital Area Career Center (CACC) vocational training programs, attending CACC for one-half of the day and LEC the other half.

 LEC offers a Prepare Youth to Work Program to students 16-21 years of age who meet criteria set by the Federal Workforce Investment Act.
 This program provides classroom instruction on job preparation which ultimately leads to internships.
 Our community partners provide workshop speakers throughout the year on topics such as resume and job application preparation, money management, confidentiality in the workplace, and specific occupation skill requirements.
 Job fairs are offered on the Lawrence main campus twice a year.

-LEC offers great flexibility in providing learning materials that meet most skill levels or a 4.0 and above.
-LEC is open day or evening, making the flexibility of open entry enrollment the hallmark of our program.
+LEC offers great flexibility in providing learning materials that meet most skill levels or a 5.0 and above.
+LEC offers differenct sections during the day making the flexibility of open entry enrollment the hallmark of our program.

 LEC has been consistent in graduating students over the years and increasing reading levels to assist students in literacy for life-long learning.